ruoyuzhang-ee/Channel-Estimation-for-Movable-Antenna-MIMO-Systems-Via-Tensor-Decomposition/README.md

 Wish you a great success in exploring tensor decomposition for channel estimation problem in movable-antenna MIMO systems!

 The tensor decomposition requires the Tensorlab toolbox, which is tensor computations and complex optimization.
-It can be download from https://www.tensorlab.net/#download